-- Mothers with postnatal depression, unclear what services are available. - Difficult for General Practitioners to identify mothers who may be taking drugs while pregnant. - Building stronger communication channels between Paediatricians and General Practitioners - Speech therapy and occupational therapy hard to access on the Gold Coast in terms of cost and wait times - Cognitive health assessments are highly priced with a long wait time. - The importance of shared care with children diagnosed with Fetal Alcohol Spectrum Disorder - Chance to upskill practice nurses and registrars on immunisations
+- Mothers with postnatal depression, unclear what services are available. - Difficult for GPs to identify mothers who may be taking drugs while pregnant. - Building stronger communication channels between paediatricians and GPs. - Speech therapy and occupational therapy hard to access on the Gold Coast in terms of cost and wait times. - Cognitive health assessments are highly priced with a long wait time. - The importance of shared care with children diagnosed with Fetal Alcohol Spectrum Disorder. - Chance to upskill general practice nurses and registrars on immunisations.